vlang/v/doc/docs.md

 f32 f64

-any_int, any_float // internal intermediate types of number literals
+int_literal, float_literal // internal intermediate types of number literals

 byteptr, voidptr, charptr, size_t // these are mostly used for C interoperability